catenax-ng/catenax-ng.github.io/docs/internal/how-to-onboard-teams-to-any-environment.md

 # Requires you to be logged in with az on the cli
 export ARM_ACCESS_KEY=$(az storage account keys list --resource-group cx-devsecops-tfstates --account-name cxdevsecopstfstate --query '[0].value' -o tsv)

-# You can get a login token, by logging in to the Vault web UI and using 'copy token' from the top right user menu
+# You can get a login token, by logging into the Vault web UI and using 'copy token' from the top right user menu
 export VAULT_TOKEN=<your-vault-token-or-root-token>
 ```